—Glenn. W. Harrell

 Leading IN worship is being with others in the context of a group whose intent is to worship God.
 It is not what it has become as of late—a manipulation of emotions and feelings, showtime, complete with goosebumps, artificially substituted for submission and loyalty to the holiness and Lordship of Christ.

 This is where authority and power come into view.
 Worship is not what I pay someone to do AT, TO, or FOR me.
 To lead others in worship is to afford them scripture and doctrinal truths, windows for illumination and confession, points of meditation on God’s Word, understandings of discipleship and devotion, psalms, hymns and spiritual songs.
 In biblical worship, feelings and emotions must always answer to the stability of doctrinal purity.
+When emotions and feelings are preferred to inform our doctrine and theology, we have what we see today–a playground for players and showmanship. we see it in all of Evangelicalism.

 WE WHO LEAD IN WORSHIP SETTINGS DO WELL TO REMEMBER